chef-boneyard/chef-web-docs-2016/docs_all/source/openstack.rst

 * The ``apt`` attributes are for restricting search to the lab.
 * The ``pxe_dust`` attribute is to lock down the |chef client| version.
-* The ``authorization`` attributes are for configuring |sudo| to not require a password, include the sudoers.d directory and add the 'mray' user to sudoers.
+* The ``authorization`` attributes are for configuring |sudo cmd| to not require a password, include the sudoers.d directory and add the 'mray' user to sudoers.

 Roles
 +++++++++++++++++++++++++++++++++++++++++++++++++++++